billcprice3/llm-prompts-for-education/prompts/Generate_Vocabulary_List.md

 # STEPS

 - Extract each target word from the input text and identify its part of speech based on the context in which it is used.
-- Thinking Out Loud: Analyze the sense or nuance of each target word based on its usage in the text.
+- **Thinking Out Loud:** Analyze the sense or nuance of each target word based on its usage in the text.
 Remember, you will prioritize context-specific definitions over more common definitions in your output.
 Consider the nuances and specific meanings of words as they are used in the input text.
 For example, in the sentence "they enjoy close social ties with others in their village," the verb "enjoy" is used in the sense of "to experience a good thing or benefit," not "to take pleasure in something."
 Attend to these sorts of nuances and lower-frequency senses.
-- Vocabulary List: Provide a definition for each target word that matches its use in the text.
-If a target word has more than one plausible sense that fits the context well, please create additional vocabulary list entries on separate line-items for each sense that fits the context well.
+- **Vocabulary List:** Provide a definition for each target word that matches its use in the text.
+If a target word has more than one plausible sense that fits the context well, please create additional vocabulary list entries on separate lines for each sense that fits the context well.
 For example, in "the spicy soup burned my mouth," burn (v.) could plausibly refer to temperature, spice, or both.

 # OUTPUT INSTRUCTIONS